Connecting Home Assistant to Staykey

 - A Staykey account with at least one property added

-Making Home Assistant publicly accessible
+Making Home Assistant publicly accessible:

 Nabu Casa (Home Assistant Cloud)